paul-shannon/slexil2-frozen/README.md

 read by Roberto Benigni, to test and demonstrate the software.
 The live result can be seen and heard at [pshannon.net](https://pshannon.net/inferno/).

-EAF XML looks like this:
+The source EAF XML looks like this:

 ![alt tag](https://github.com/paul-shannon/slexil2/blob/main/docs/inferno-eaf.png)